Serpentine Squiggles

 With a quiet yelp, Contempt flinched.
 She fell from her underperch on the cross-brace, though she retained the grace to put three legs below her.
 Antennae flung wildly about as her apertures widened.
 Still she seemed alone.

-The architect was a tall creature, looming with gentle bulk over the lithe hunter — for all her keen vision and intelligence, her kind was ultimately an exaltation of stone-hefting masons.
+The architect was a tall creature, looming with gentle bulk over the lithe hunter — because for all her keen vision and intelligence, her kind was ultimately an exaltation of stone-hefting masons.

 The hunter brought two hands together and inclined her deference.